-Here are a few details we suggest to revise to decrease the possibility of cart abandonment:
+Here are a few details we suggest revising to decrease the possibility of cart abandonment:

 - Is the user notified when a new item is added to the cart?

-- Is cart accessible from any place of the website?
+- Is the cart accessible from any place on the website?

-- Is it possible to see how many items are added in a cart from any place of the website?
+- Is it possible to see how many items are added to a cart from any place on the website?

 Another example?
 The cart was accessible only after the user was on PDP.
 Don’t put your customers into such torment and lead them to checkout smoothly!

-2. Implement a logical visual hierarchy towards the checkout
+2. Implement a logical visual hierarchy toward the checkout

 After the user has added all the items in the cart and adjusted details, guide him further, so the click on the checkout button is intuitive and made without thinking.

-Once, a client’s shopping cart had the most important buttons (Continue Shopping, Checkout and Remove) all in the same color.
-The main CTA button was added in other pages in the same color, therefore customers got confused at first but then started to contemplate – maybe continue shopping and look for better options, or remove some items/ reduce the quantity.
+Once, a client’s shopping cart had the most important buttons (Continue Shopping, Checkout, and Remove) all in the same color.
+The main CTA button was added on other pages in the same color, therefore customers got confused at first but then started to contemplate – maybe continue shopping and look for better options, or remove some items/ reduce the quantity.

 Due to lack of instant answer of what to do next user might abandon the cart or reduce the quantity of added items.

-Another issue related to logical hierarchy is adding only 1 checkout related button on the mobile version of your website.
+Another issue related to logical hierarchy is adding only 1 checkout-related button on the mobile version of your website.
 As users might add many products, don’t force them to scroll down to the very end of the page!
 Implement a second button in a sticky header.
-Just make sure that it really looks like a button and not as breadcrumbs.
+Just make sure that it really looks like a button and not like breadcrumbs.